 Open up the pomegranate and remove the seeds, discarding the peel and tough white membranes.

 Pick the cilantro leaves off of the stems.

 Assemble the salad:

 On a large tray or on individual salad plates, place all of the fruits and vegetables in an attractive arrangement.
-I always like to start with the lettuce on the bottom, then build layers of the rest of the ingredients in contrasting colors.
+For example, start with the lettuce on the bottom, then build layers of the rest of the ingredients in contrasting colors.

 Sprinkle the pomegranate seeds, peanuts, and cilantro leaves over the top.

-Bring the pitcher of dressing out of the fridge so that each diner can pour a little of it onto his or her salad, once it is served.
+Bring the pitcher of dressing out of the fridge so that each diner can pour a little of it onto their salad once it is served.